seungkilee-cs/Vinylla-Player/README.md

-# Vanilla JS Audio Player
+# Vinylla Player - Lighter Audio Player

 Practicing with HTMLAudioElement with JS